Two homes destroyed by early Friday morning fire

 Crews remained on the scene as of 6:30 Friday morning.

-We were told the fire remains suspicious and anyone with information is asked to call report it to Sugar Creek Fire Department and Terre Haute Police Department.
+We were told the fire remains suspicious and anyone with information is asked to call and report it to Sugar Creek Fire Department and West Terre Haute Police Department.